bwcroft/veloci-router/packages/octane/README.md

 ```

 ## Example Usage
- This snippet demonstrates a basic usage of the `Router`.
+  This snippet demonstrates a basic usage of the Router.
+It creates a new router instance, defines a GET
- It creates a new router instance, defines a `GET` route at the root path (`/`) that responds with "Hello World", and
+  route at the root path (/) that responds with "Hello World", and then starts the server on port 3000,
- then starts the server on port `3000`, logging the server URL to the console once it’s running.
+  logging the server URL once it’s running.
+The Router supports all standard HTTP methods,
+  including GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS.

 ```ts
 import { Router } from '@bwcroft/octane'